 Chengdu, Leshan, Emei Mountain & Qingcheng Mountain

-Family Travel, History & Culture, Wildlife & Safari
+Family Travel, History & Culture, Nature & Wildlife

 The steamy Sichuan basin is a fertile heartland of agriculture and commerce, the birthplace of ancient Shu Kingdom with many guises and home to the widely beloved giant pandas.